 How to Renew a Learner's Permitby Johnno CaryUpdated August 11, 2023

 A learner's permit is a necessary step on the road to becoming a licensed driver.
-This junior operator's license enables young drivers to learn to drive firsthand behind the wheel of a car, provided they are accompanied by a licensed adult.
+This junior operator's driver’s license enables young drivers to learn to drive for the first time behind the wheel of a car, provided they are accompanied by a licensed adult/legal guardian, as well as functions as a valid ID card.
 In general, a learner's permit expires two years after it is first acquired.
-Young drivers who don't feel confident enough to acquire their full license after two years or who simply let their junior permit expire will need to renew it.
-The procedure for renewing a learner's permit may vary slightly by state.
+Young drivers who don't feel confident enough to acquire their commercial driver’s license (CDL) after two years or who simply let their junior permit expire will need to renew it.
+The procedure for renewing a gov-sanctioned learner's permit may vary slightly by state.

-Check the expiration date on your learner's permit.
-The expiration period varies from state to state, so you're better off if you know exactly when it will expire ahead of time.
+Check the expiration date on your commercial learner's permit identification card.
+The expiration period on your current license varies from state to state, so you're better off if you know exactly when it will expire ahead of time.
 In general, the renewal process will be much easier if you begin before your permit has expired.

 Pay a visit to your local Department of Motor Vehicles office.
 You can simply walk in to the office and wait to be seen.
 If you live in a highly populated area, you might want to make an appointment beforehand to save time.

-Bring proper documentation along with you, since you may be turned down if you don't have all the necessary paperwork.
-In general, you will need proof of identity like a birth certificate, a social security card and proof of residence.
-Don't forget to bring a form of payment, since you will likely have to pay a fee to renew your permit.
+Bring proper documentation along with you, since you may be turned down from license renewal if you don't have all the necessary paperwork.
+In general, you will need proof of identity like a birth certificate with your date of birth, a social security card with your social security number and proof of residence.
+Don't forget to bring a form of payment like cash, money order or credit card, since you will likely have to pay a fee to renew your permit.
 In general, fees hover around the $20 range.

-Be prepared to take the exam again.
-Some states require that you pass the written and vision exams all over again for a permit renewal.
-Other states may require you to pass the tests again only if your permit has been expired for an extended period of time.
+Be prepared to take the driver’s education knowledge test again.
+Some states require that you pass the written test and vision test all over again for a permit renewal.
+Other states may require you to pass the driving tests oor vision screening tests again only if your permit has been expired for an extended period of time.
 Unless you're positive you won't have to re-take the exam, it's best to walk into the DMV prepared for anything.